Definitive Img Comparison slider Press "Enter" to skip to content

 In the 2020s, it is considered inferior to zoom lenses in terms of resolution, and it features an early ultrasonic motor, resulting in a slow focus speed.
 If it were selling for a few thousand yen, it would probably be a lens worth buying just to try out.

-CANON EF mount and SIGMA SA mount
+Converts CANON EF to SIGMA SA mount

 I purchased this lens from Sigma and converted it to a Sigma SA mount.
 I previously posted a detailed article with photos, but since that’s probably not as popular now, I’ll just briefly document the process.